mfwilson/myriad/README.md

 3. Lookups are accomplished by, for a given key, matching the provided context against the set for the first positive match; matches must match over all dimensions to be considered equal

+## System Details

+### Platforms
+Myriad runs on Windows and Linux under Mono and can be hosted in Amazon Web Services.
+Support for Azure is planned.

+### Persistence
+Myriad supports the following persistent stores:
+- MySql
+- Redis (in progress)
+- Microsoft SQL Server (planned)